 The state machine is constructed such that the TAP controller returns to the Test-Logic-Reset state in no more than five TCK cycles if TMS is left high.
-The TMS pin has an internal pullup resistor that forces it high if left unconnected or if a board defect causes it to be open circuted.
+The TMS pin has an internal pullup resistor that forces it high if left unconnected or if a board defect causes it to be open circuited.

-For the 'BCT8240A, the instruction register is reset to the binary value 11111111, which selects the BYPASS instruction.
-The boundary-control register is reset to the binary value 10, which selects the PSA test operation.
+For the 'ABT8543, the instruction register is reset to the binary value 11111111, which selects the BYPASS instruction.
+Each bit in the boundary-scan register is reset to logic 0.
+The boundary-control register is reset to the binary value 00000000010, which selects the PSA test operation with no input masking.